Top Things To Do In Sofia Bulgaria

 Situated in the very heart of the Balkan peninsula—equidistant from both the Black Sea and the Adriatic Sea—, Sofia is ancient.
 There’s archaeological evidence that people have lived in the area for more than 9,000 years.
 Nowadays, it’s a thriving city with many different faces.
 From great museums to Red Army monuments and iconic onion-domed churches to modern businesses, there is lots to see and do in Sofia.

-On top of that, it’s one of the most affordable capital cities in Europe for tourists.
+On top of that, it’s one of the most affordable capital cities in Europe for tourists, with a great selection of accommodations for all budgets.
 Entrepreneurs are drawn to this vibrant and mostly modern city as well, as it’s considered to be one of the world’s top ten cities for technology start-ups.

 Long story short, Sofia is a fascinating place to visit.
 It’ll surprise you, impress you and enchant you.
 Let’s now look at the best things to see and do Sofia.